- Wingate University, ranked as the 8th "best value" in the South by U.S. News & World Report

 Eric Powell, Mississippi state senator

-Residence halls include Alumni, Cannon, Helms, FDA, South Village, Watson, University Place Apartments and the new Beam Hall.
+Residence halls include Alumni, Cannon, Helms, FDA, South Village, Watson, University Place Apartments, Beam Hall and JM Smith Hall.

 About President Dr. Jerry McGee